fwilhelmy/llm-experiments/README.md

 Each entry in `run_paths` points to a directory populated by `src/train.py` with model snapshots and JSON metrics for later analysis.

 ## Reports and artifacts
-The sanitized write-ups and ablation notes live alongside the source tree.
+Sanitized homework reports are stored in `reports/practical/` and `reports/theory/` alongside both the original Felix Wilhelmy submissions (`FelixWilhelmy.pdf`) and their anonymized `assignment.pdf` counterparts.
+LoRA-specific analyses remain at the repository root (`LoRA.pdf`, `QLoRA.pdf`).
 After running experiments you will also find generated checkpoints and metric JSON files in the `logs/` directory created by the training helpers above.

 ## Credits
 Felix Wilhelmy thanks Professor Aaron Courville for his guidance and the lab assistant who provided the initial project code that was heavily modified for this repository.